Aditya2600/SPOTIFY-HYBRID-RECOMMENDER-SYSTEM/README.md

 # 🎧 Spotify Hybrid Recommender System

-A full-fledged hybrid recommender system that combines **content-based filtering** and **collaborative filtering** techniques to recommend songs similar to the user's taste.
-Built with Python, deployed on Streamlit, and integrated with AWS S3 for dynamic data loading.
+A full-stack hybrid recommender system that combines **content-based filtering** and **collaborative filtering** to suggest songs aligned with user preferences.
+Built with Python and Streamlit, integrated with AWS for scalable deployment and dynamic data access.

 ---